PrefectHQ/prefect/docs/cloud/ui/interactive-api.md

 ### Nested Query

-To get information about the tasks connected to your flows, you could use a nested query:
+Let's build on our earlier query to get information about the tasks associated with our flows.
+One way to accomplish this would be to use a nested query:

 ```graphql
 query {